-About The Instrument LOLC Holdings PLC has LKR 15Bn commercial paper which is a short term, non-collateralised (Unsecured) debt instrument.
+About The Instrument LOLC Holdings PLC has LKR 3Bn rated commercial paper programme which is a short term, non-collateralised (Unsecured) debt instrument.
 The tenure of the commercial paper will span for 1 month to 12 months depending on the appetite of the investors.
-The Commercial Papers will be rolled over at maturity.
-The purpose of the CP is retire some outstanding short term borrowings amounted to LKR 33bln.
-The indicative rate of the CP is around 14.20% - 14.50%.
+The Commercial Papers will be redeemed with the interest and capital repayment being made as a bullet payment.